-- When babies reach 2 to 3 months old, parents can try to set up a regular bedtime routine for them, i.e., helping babies to learn to associate particular activities with going to sleep and let them fall asleep on their own.
+- When your baby has reached 2 to 3 months old, you can try to set up a regular bedtime routine for her and let her fall asleep on her own at the end of these activities, so that she can learn to associate these activities with going to sleep.

-- When babies have got used to fall asleep in their bed, it is easier for them to fall back to sleep even if they wake up in the middle of the night.
+- When babies are used to falling asleep in their bed, it is easier for them to fall back to sleep even if they wake up in the middle of the night.

-- You can set up a special bedtime routine for your baby according to his/her temperament and daily routines.
+- You can set up an individualized bedtime routine for your baby according to her temperament and daily routines.

 Poor Sleeping Habits

 Never let your baby develop poor sleeping habits.
-For instance, some babies can only fall asleep when being taken in their parents’ bed or arms, being rocked or fed.
-Once if these undesirable patterns have developed into routines in your baby, it means that your baby would depend totally on your attention and company to fall asleep every night; moreover, your baby could hardly fall back to sleep without your warm embrace or comfort derived from suckling/sucking on the teat.
+For instance, some babies can only fall asleep when they are in their parents’ arms or bed, being rocked or fed.
+Once these undesirable sleep patterns have developed into your baby’s routines, she would depend completely on your attention and company to fall asleep every night; she would also hardly fall back to sleep without your warm embrace or comfort derived from nursing / sucking.

 What happen if your baby falls asleep during feeding?